 We recommend the first thing you do when shopping for an event app is taking some time to think about your event and which exact features would make it more successful.
 Maybe your biggest need is a system for marketing your event.
-Maybe what you really want is a task management tool that will help you handle all the to dos that go into planning then pulling off your business event.
+Maybe what you really want is a task management tool that will help you handle all the to-dos that go into planning and then pulling off your business event.
 If events are a large part of your marketing program and/or revenue stream, maybe what you want is actually an all-in-one solution that manages every event task from beginning to end.

 Ease of Use — For Your Team and For Event Attendees

 Next up — can you use all those awesome features your event app of choice provides?